sprainbrains/whisperfish/README.rst

 This means your compilation is going to take a while, especially the first time.
 Get yourself some coffee!

+If you get errors (command not found or status 126) at linking stage, make sure that you are not using `~/.cargo/config` to override linkers or compilers.

 -------------------------------------------------------------------------------
 Development environment tips, tricks and hacks
 -------------------------------------------------------------------------------